We are governed by an independent board.

 The role of the board is to ensure the proper, efficient and effective performance of the Corporation’s functions.

-Our board consists of a chair and three other members.
 The Minister for Agriculture and Water Resources and the Minister for Finance appoint the board of the Corporation.

 Ms Lucia Cade has considerable experience in engineering and commercial leadership, with a focus on water infrastructure, utilities and professional services.
 She has been Chair of South East Water, a government-owned water utility, since October 2015, and holds other non-executive appointments in engineering, infrastructure and technology.
 Lucia has significant executive experience in water engineering, infrastructure and professional services, including appointments with Melbourne Water, City West Water, and AECOM.
 Since 2004 she has managed a portfolio of advisory and consulting clients, and recently was a member of the technical advisory panel for the National Water Infrastructure Development Fund.